-In addition, the balance among substantive research areas, as well as research activities such as observations, modeling, and communication of results (Tasks 4b and 4c), is difficult to assess for some of the thematic priorities in the ORPP.
-In part, that is because the balance among activities will actually depend upon the implementation of the priorities.
-But, it is also due to the difficulty in discerning from the plan what research will not be done as a result of the choice of research priorities.
+actually depend on implementation of the priorities.
+However, it is also due to the difficulty in discerning from the plan what research will not be done as a result of the choice of research priorities.
 In places where it is possible to comment sensibly on issues of balance, the committee does so.